Cody-Learner/prep4ud/README.md

 <br>
 UPDATE INFO: <br>
 UPDATE Dec 05, 2020:
-Added date and more detailed transaction info in prep4ud report.
+Added date and more detailed transaction info in prep4ud report. <br>
-Refined find command to handle subdir's presence in report directory.
+Refined find command to handle subdir's presence in report directory. <br>
-Switched order of if statement used to send report.
+Switched order of if statement used to send report. <br>
-Implementd mktmp use for directories to simplify cleanup.
+Implemented mktmp use for directories to simplify cleanup. <br>
-Switched all uppercase use in var's to Up/lower case.
+Switched all uppercase use in var's to Up/lower case. <br>
-Implemented parameter expansion in array usage.
+Implemented parameter expansion in array usage.<br>
-Eliminate downloading updates for "ignored packages".
+Eliminate downloading updates for "ignored packages". <br>

 UPDATE Oct 29, 2019:
 Fix for pacman 5.2 change of date format in pacman.log